CSCfi/csc-user-guide/docs/apps/bwa.md

 ensemblfetch homo_sapiens
 ```

 The command above retrieves the human genome sequence to a file called Homo_sapiens.GRCh38.dna.toplevel.fa.
-You can calculate the BWA indexes for this file with command:
+You can calculate the BWA indexes for this file with the command:
 ```text
 bwa index -a bwtsw Homo_sapiens.GRCh38.dna.toplevel.fa
 ```